Explore the mysteries of the human mind and use those insights to change lives.

 Students may be eligible to transfer up to 135 credits.
 At least 45 credits must be completed at Walden.

 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate, call an enrollment advisor at 1-866-492-5336.
+For a personalized estimate, call an enrollment specialist at 1-866-492-5336.